fmthoker/SEVERE-BENCHMARK/README.md

 **In-domain task shift**: For task-shift within-domain, we evaluate  the UCF dataset for the task of repetition counting.
 Please refer to [Deep-Temporal-Repetition-Counting/README.md](./Deep-Temporal-Repetition-Counting/README.md) for steps to reproduce experiments.

 **Out-of-domain task shift**: For task-shift as well as domain shift,  we evaluate on multi-label action classification on Charades and action detection on AVA.
-Please refer to [SlowFast-ssl-vssl/README.md](./SlowFast-ssl-vssl/README.md) for steps to reproduce the experiments with tasks (a) action detection (AVA), (b) multi-label classification (Charades).
+Please refer to [SlowFast-ssl-vssl/README.md](./SlowFast-ssl-vssl/README.md) for steps to reproduce the experiments.

 ## The SEVERE Benchmark